malewins/SEQing/README.md

 ![SEQing logo](Seqing.png)
 # SEQing [seeking]
-Plotly - Dash: interactive web-based tool for visualization of iCLIP-seq and RNA-seq data.
+Plotly Dash: interactive web-based tool for visualization of iCLIP-seq and RNA-seq data.
-# Project Title

-The goal of this project is to develop a generalized, web based, interactive visualisation and exploration tool for iCLP and rna_seq data.
-The idea is to have a single running inside a groups network, allowing members to access and explore their experimental data with only a web browser and no local installations needed.
+The goal of this project is to develop a generalized, web based, interactive visualisation and exploration tool for iCLP-seq and RNA-seq data.
+The application case is a local machine inside mounted in the users network, allowing members a web-based (browser) access to explore their experimental data omitting local installations.

 ## Getting Started